Who We Are

 Webinars: Engage with peers and learn about innovative new research, practices and helpful tools.
 These webinars cover a wide range of issues relevant to our community and are facilitated by FinEquity Thematic Leads.
 Recordings are made available on our Events Page and often include recommended reading and follow-ups to Q&A.

-Peer Reviews: A valuable opportunity for FinEquity members to receive input from a specially selected group of experts regarding new research, publications or other knowledge products they are producing.
+Peer Reviews: A valuable opportunity for FinEquity participants to receive input from a specially selected group of experts regarding new research, publications or other knowledge products they are producing.
 Facilitated by a member of the FinEquity team, Peer Reviews can be in-person, virtual or one-to-one consultations.
 For information on how to request a FinEquity Peer Review for your work program contact us at FinEquity@cgap.org

 Resources: Find reports, conceptual models, case studies, policy briefs, Peer Reviews and a host of other specially curated materials to support your work on our Resources Page.
 By gathering our community’s most relevant resources, FinEquity supports collaborative learning and continued exchange of information, while reducing institutional learning curves and duplication of efforts.